OSH-2020/x-gkd/temp/records/sym.md

 // Let's insert payments to the database
     // We will use into_iter() because we do not need to map Stmt to anything else.
-    // Also we assume that no error happened in `prepare`. for mut stmt in pool.prepare(r"INSERT INTO tmp.payment (customer_id, amount, account_name)
+    // Also we assume that no e
+    rror happened in `prepare`.
+    for mut stmt in pool.prepare(r"INSERT INTO tmp.payment (customer_id, amount, account_name)
                                    VALUES